astroprofsmith/intromodern.github.io/_sources/c4lorentztrans.md

-8) The 'unit matrix' or 'identity matrix' has the number 1 along the diagonal elements and has value of O for all of the off diagonal elements.
+8) The 'unit matrix' or 'identity matrix' has the number 1 along the diagonal elements and has value of $0$ for all of the off diagonal elements.
 In general, if a matrix has an inverse, then:
 ```{math}
 :label: unitmat